Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 #### 2. Runtime Learning Machine for safety assurance

-Runtime-LearningMachine enables continual learning in the new environment, but HA-Teacher only guarantees safety (The HP-Student doesn't learn from HA-Teacher):
+Runtime-Learning-Machine enables continual learning in the new environment, but HA-Teacher only guarantees safety (The HP-Student doesn't learn from HA-Teacher):

    ```bash